 Looking for a moderate kick for your cocktail?
 Using a jalapeño simple syrup instead of a basic syrup may be all that you need.
-Jalapeños provide a medium heat, so it’ll spice things up just enough to be interesting, but not so much as to turn off you or your guests.
+Jalapeños provide a low-medium heat, so, when infused, it’ll spice things up just enough to be interesting, but not so much as to turn off you or your guests.
 Take a look at our recipe video below showing how easy it is to make this amazing cocktail add.

 Jalapeño simple syrup works very well with both sweet and tart drinks.
 Margaritas and daiquiris are a perfect use case, but try it, too with whisky sours (or vodka sours) and fruity martini drinks.
 It makes one wicked mojito, too.

 Looking for something even hotter than jalapeño simple syrup?
 Why not dare your tastebuds with a habanero version instead?
 Just take note – this is a major step up in heat.
 Jalapeño peppers range 2,500 to 8,000 on the Scoville scale while habanero peppers are a scorching 100,000 to 325,000 Scoville heat units.
 You may want to ramp up first by subbing in serrano peppers instead of jalapeños in the recipe below.
 Serranos are typically double the heat of the jalapeño, but come nowhere near the fiery habanero.

 Three cocktails to make with jalapeño simple syrup: